-Many of the patients at my Sacramento and Roseville practices who are considering facial plastic surgery say that online research about facelifts can be confusing.
-One of the main reasons is because it can be difficult to distinguish between the facelift terms and techniques that produce legitimate, long-lasting results — and those that are really not facelifts at all.
+Many of the patients who are considering a facelift at my Sacramento or Roseville practice say that online research about the procedure can be confusing.
+One of the main reasons is because it can be difficult to distinguish between the facelift terms and techniques that produce legitimate, long-lasting results— and those that are really not facelifts at all.

-Let’s sort out the terms plastic surgeons use when discussing surgical facelifts and how they differ from minimally invasive procedures.
-The latter are generally are less costly and have little downtime, but create only short-term results.
+Let’s sort out the terms plastic surgeons use when discussing facelifts and discuss how they differ from minimally invasive procedures.
+The latter are generally less costly and have little downtime, but they create only short-term results.
 Here are 3 of the most popular facelift terms:

-- SMAS facelift: You’ve probably seen the term SMAS several times if you’ve spent any time researching facelifts.
+- SMAS facelift: If you’ve spent any time researching facelifts, you’ve probably seen the term SMAS several times.
 SMAS is short for superficial musculoaponeurotic system, the layer of tissue and muscle supporting the skin, which the plastic surgeon repositions in any good facelift procedure.
 This technique, when performed by a board-certified plastic surgeon, avoids the “windswept” look that can occur if a surgeon simply pulls the patient’s skin tight without lifting the SMAS layer.

 - Short Scar/Mini Facelift: Not all patients need or want the comprehensive results of a SMAS facelift, and I do recommend mini facelifts for certain patients.
 But the development of advanced minimally invasive options, such as BOTOX® Cosmetic, dermal fillers, and lasers, has reduced the number of mini facelifts I perform.